 The location is family-friendly with jenga and cornhole available.

-There were two flights available in January 2019, the Signature Flight and the Adobe Flight.
+There were two flights available during our visit, the Signature Flight and the Adobe Flight.
 Included in the Adobe Flight during our visit:

 - 2016 “Coquelicot” Sauvignon Blanc